ryanYtan/cs3219-B-restAPI/README.md

 ![](./images/img2.png)

+Unfortunately, despite my best efforts, I could not get the AWS Lambda API gateways to work.
+So...
+Yeah.

 ## Task B4
 Task B4 uses B2 as the "starting ground", and can be found in branch `task-b4`.
 Relevant instructions can be found under the README for that branch.